Triston Casas Player Props: Red Sox vs. Angels

 Triston Casas At The Plate

-- Casas is hitting .122 with two doubles, two home runs and four walks.
+- Casas has two doubles, two home runs and four walks while hitting .133.

-- In four of 14 games this season, Casas has had at least one hit, including one game with multiple hits.
+- Casas has had a base hit in five of 15 games this year, and multiple hits once.

-- He has gone deep in two of 14 games played this year, and in 4.3% of his plate appearances.
+- In 15 games played this season, he has gone deep in two of them.

-- In 28.6% of his games this season, Casas has had at least one RBI.
-He's picked up more than one in 21.4%.
+- In four games this year (26.7%), Casas has picked up an RBI, and in three of those games (20.0%) he had more than one.

-- He has scored in three games this season (21.4%), but has had no multi-run games.
+- He has scored in three games this year (20.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.